dan-fritchman/Thesis/content.md

 - Instances of other `Module`s, or of "headers" to externally-defined `ExternalModule`s
 - Signals, each of potentially non-unity `width`.
 Each `vlsir.circuit.Signal` is therefore similar to the bus or vector of many popular HDLs, or more specifically to the _packed array_ of Verilog.
 A subset of `Signal`s are annotated with `Port` attributes which indicate their availability for external connections.
 - Connections there-between.
-Since `Signal`s, including those used as `Port`s, have non-unit bus widths, combinations to comprise their connections include sub-bus `Slice`s as well as series `Concatentation`s.
+Since `Signal`s, including those used as `Port`s, have non-unit bus widths, combinations to comprise their connections include sub-bus `Slice`s as well as series `Concatenation`s.
 This is the principal difference between VLSIR's model and that of lower-level models such as common in SPICE languages; signals and ports are all buses, and therefore can be combined in this variety of ways.

 The principal collection of hardware content, `vlsir.circuit.Package`, is a collection of `Module` definitions which may instantiate each other.
 The VLSIR `Package` might commonly be named a "library" in similar models.
 Each `Package` includes a dependency-ordered list of `Module`s, as well as the headers to any `ExternalModule`s it requires.